Letting someone go is tough. But here are 9 reasons you must fire a volunteer—and how to do it.

 - Take along someone you trust to act as a supporter and impartial observer.

 - Respond to the children who lost the volunteer.
-Visit the children after the volunteer working with them is terminated.
+Visit the children after terminating their volunteer.
 Be open, honest, and age-appropriate about the reasons and allow questions.
 This will eliminate gossip and a lot of hard feelings.

 - If appropriate, place the volunteer in another position.
-When a volunteer is fired, there’s a sense of failure.
+The volunteer might feel a sense of failure after being fired.
 Having options available will show that you still value the person as a church member.
 Of course, this may not be appropriate in more serious situations.

 - Denial “No way!
 How could they fire me?
 There must be some mistake!”